Skip to contents

 Filtered output using tags

-To collect only the output of steps with a specific tag, we use pip_view(), which is {pipeflow}’s general-purpose function for filtering pipelines and then call pip_collect_out() on the filtered pipeline.
-To collect only the plots, for example, we can filter by the plot tag.
+To collect only the output of steps with a specific tag, we use pip_view(), which is {pipeflow}’s general-purpose function for filtering pipelines, and then call pip_collect_out() on the filtered pipeline view.
+For example, to collect only the plots, we can filter by the plot tag.

 pip_view(pip, tags = "plot")